banasibb/Employee_Database_challenge/README.md

 ## Results

 ### Retirement Titles
-Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
-Because some employees may have multiple titles in the database—for example, due to promotions
+Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
  ```
 SELECT e.emp_no,
 	e.first_name,